What Grief Looks Like

 Because here's the thing.
 Grief is selfish.
 Grief is almost an entirely self-centered emotion—in very simplified distillation it's how you feel about someone's death, how it affects you and those you love and care for, how you feel for other people who are grieving.
 The conclusion to all this spiraling self-doubt and anxiety during the grieving process is, I think, to forgive yourself.

 Let yourself feel the way that you feel without thinking about how it looks, how it performs, how it may be judged.
-God knows it’s hard enough as it is.
+God knows it's hard enough as it is.
 But if you can do anything, it is to be kind with yourself and with the others who are affected.
 Love each other.
 Be there for each other or leave each other be, and ask when people need one or the other.
-They may not have the answer, but I bet they’ll be glad you gave them the choice.
-I found speaking with a counselor can make a real difference in the way you’re feeling—expressing everything to someone who is unbiased and uninvolved can be very freeing.
+They may not have the answer, but I bet they'll be glad you gave them the choice.
+I found speaking with a counselor can make a real difference in the way you're feeling—expressing everything to someone who is unbiased and uninvolved can be very freeing.
 Please do seek help if you feel even remotely like that may be something that will benefit you.
 Read about it, write about it, walk about it, try not to think about it, dwell on it—whatever you need to do for you.
-I’ve heard that Grief is a Thing With Feathers is good.
+Grief is a Thing With Feathers is a good book for processing.
 I am not a mental health professional or even someone who has experienced a lot of either life or death, so I feel like a bit of a fraud offering any of this advice.
 But if it helps even one person to know that this is normal and that other people feel this way, then that will be enough.